Bandwidth/ap-docs/bxml/verbs/transfer.md

 {% method %}

 ## XML: `<Transfer>`
 The Transfer verb is used to transfer the call to another number.
+An attempt to transfer to an invalid destination completes the call and it is hung up.
+The Call leg A is hungup after the transferee hangs up.
+Therefore, any verbs following `<Transfer>` will not be executed.

 ### Attributes